grayfallstown/paro-rs/README.md

 pâro does not enforce how you generate your html.
 Use your favorite template engine or just use format!() on strings. pâro does not care, but [maud compile time templates](https://github.com/lambda-fairy/maud) will be used in many examples to get compile time checks.

+## Philosophy

+- **Why write two applications that communicate like web applications when we write a native gui**, just utilizing html and css because of how powerfull and flexible they are?
+- **No gap between application and GUI.** No datastructures need to be send via JSON to be rendered, no http handling or the logic being split across two applications.
+- **All control, rendering and event handling inside the developers tauri application.** No application specific client code has to be written, other than a single variable holding a port and a call to Paro.initialize(). (the port specification might disappear in the future as well)
+- **Give all power to the developer.** Show him how things can be realized, but don't enforce certain project structures, development cycles or ways on how to solve certain problems in his application.
+We don't know every developers applications and their requirements.
+- **Provide the minial API for the developer to be able to do everything he will ever need and not one thing more.**
+- **Make no assumptions over the developers datastructures**, as in do not require things to be serializable to JSON, or to implement any traits.
+- We are showing a GUI inside a tauri WebView, which is a lighter version of a normal browser.
+We use the WebView because we want to save on resources and be performant, but there is **no need to squeeze the last kilobyte or the last nanosecond out of the rendering cylce**.

 ## Example

 A simple counting button example ([full example here](https://github.com/grayfallstown/paro-rs/tree/main/example/minimal-counter)):